RobDWaller/21ducks.github.io/_events/2025-10-20-quiz-night-buckinghamshire-yeoman.md

 The quiz night is open to all and every single penny raised will go directly to the Aylesbury United Supporters Trust who help fund Aylesbury United.

-You can come as a team or join a team on the night.
+You can come as a team (up to 6) or join a team on the night.
 So, whether you're a whiz at history, a master of movies, or a geography guru, come along and join the fun!

 We hope to see you there!